Telesia/pop_goes_the_weasel/TESTING.md

 This meant that on the Log In page I added an extra layer of code so that a user needed to be "in session" to be able to access the add to dictionary page.
 Otherwise, any user could retype the URL link themselves and access the add_cockney.html page.

-Please refer to seperate document found [here](TESTING.md)

-* Noticed bug with mobile view that navbar <a></a> link for brand-logo didn't display fully so adjusted design to use an icon which mixed up the media and worked better visually for responsiveness.

-  if request == "POST":
-        word = {
-            "word": request.form.get("word"),
-            "meaning": request.form.get("meaning"),
-            "added_by": session["user"]
-            }
-        mongo.db.cockney_dictionary.insert_one(word)

-* bug in display of dictionary showing first line the wrong way round for word and meaning.
-The html h5 tag I had added had made it display incorrectly.

 #### Feature Testing

 | Page       | Action Taken  | Expected Result  | Pass/Fail |